AIDL-PROJ-2022/enhanced-srgan/README.md

 As user-defined transforms we define the following ones depending on the augmentation target:

-* Spatial transforms (probabilty of each 0.5 probability).
+* Spatial transforms.
     * Applied for images of low resolution and high resolution.
+    * One of with 0.5 probability:
       * Flip with 0.25 probability.
       * Transpose with 0.75 probability.

 * Hard transforms:
     * Applied only for images of low resolution.
-    * Compresion with 0.25 probability.
+    * Compression with 0.25 probability.
     * Coarse Dropout with 0.25 probability.

 ### 8.1 Pre-training step

-In this step only the generator is trained using the [Content loss](#content_loss) as the loss function.
+In this step only the generator is trained using the [Content loss](#741-content-loss) as the loss function.

-* Only used the [Content loss](#content_loss) function for this step
+* Only used the [Content loss](#741-content-loss) function for this step.
 * Only works with generator (no discriminator used).
 * Adam optimizer with learning rate $2e^{-4}$ by default.
 * Scheduler `StepLR` with step 175000 and gamma 0.5.